KaranvirSIdana/KaranvirSIdana/README.md

 - 👋 Hi, I’m @KaranvirSIdana
-- 👀 I’m interested in Machine Learning & Data Sciences
+- 👀 I’m a seasoned Data Scientist
-- 🌱 I’m currently learning Deep Learning Algorithms
 - 💞️ I’m looking to collaborate on Deep Learning & Machine Learning Projects
 - 📫 You can reach out to me @ karanvirsingh46@gmail.com